Setting Up a Microbial Fuel Cell: An Absolute Beginner's Guide

 I hope that this simple guide was helpful to anyone just starting out assembling fuel cells.
 In the future, I may follow up with similar content about some of the points I glossed over here, or try to cover some of the fundamentals for a less technical or specialist audience.
 Stay tuned!

-James Behan
+James A. Behan

-James Behan
+James A. Behan

 Chargé de Recherche/Assistant Professor CNRS